Jared Bernhardt: College career

 Bernhardt was a member of the Maryland Terrapins men's lacrosse team for five seasons.
 As a freshman, he was a starting midfielder on the Terrapins' 2017 national championship team.
 His senior season was canceled after six games due to COVID-19.
 Bernhardt returned for a fifth season and won the Tewaaraton Award as the nation's best collegiate lacrosse player.
 He left Maryland as the school's career leader in goals with 202 and points with 290.

 Following the death of his father in 2019, Bernhardt decided that he would utilize the NCAA's "five to play four" rule, which allows athletes one year of eligibility in another sport after they have exhausted eligibility in their primary sport, and play college football.
 He committed to play quarterback at Ferris State for the 2020 season, but the Division II football season was canceled due to COVID-19 and he stayed at Maryland for an additional season of lacrosse.
 Bernhardt enrolled at Ferris State as a graduate transfer in the summer of 2021 and was named the team's starting quarterback.
 In his only season of college football, Bernhardt passed for 1,322 yards and 11 touchdowns while rushing for 1,421 yards and 26 touchdowns and was named the Great Lakes Intercollegiate Athletic Conference Player of the Year as the Bulldogs went 14–0 and won the 2021 NCAA Division II Football Championship Game.
 In the game, he didn't attempt a pass and rushed 14 times for 148 yards and three touchdowns in the 58–17 win over Valdosta State.

-Professional career
+Professional football career

 Bernhardt participated in Maryland's pro day on March 30, 2022.
 On April 7, 2022, Bernhardt visited the Denver Broncos for a top-30 visit.

+Atlanta Falcons

-Bernhardt was signed by the Atlanta Falcons as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL Draft.
+Bernhardt was signed by the Atlanta Falcons as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL draft.
 He made the Falcons' initial 53-man roster out of training camp.
-On October 22, 2022, Bernhardt was placed on injured reserve with a groin injury.
+The highlight of that season was a game winning touchdown catch against the Detroit Lions during the preseason.
+On October 22, Bernhardt was placed on injured reserve with a groin injury.

+Bernhardt announced his retirement from the NFL on May 22, 2023.

+BC Lions

+On September 23, 2024, Bernhardt ended his retirement by signing with the BC Lions of the Canadian Football League (CFL), and joining their practice roster.
+On May 14, 2025, Bernhardt was released by the Lions.

+Coaching career

+On August 31, 2023, the University of Maryland men's lacrosse head coach John Tillman announced they had hired Bernhardt to be the programs director of player development for the University of Maryland lacrosse team.
+He joined a coaching staff that consisted of his two brothers, Jake and Jesse Bernhardt, although Jake would leave the position to become the head coach at Colby College.

+Professional lacrosse career

+Bernhardt signed with the Denver Outlaws on June 3, 2025.